keithjgrant/keithjgrant.com/content/posts/2021/06/what-happened-to-unit-tests.md

 And I also agree that Enzyme probably shouldn't give us the ability to do many of those things, as it enables bad practices.

 But that doesn't mean shallow rendering is wrong.
-It just means that bad test practices are bad.
+It means that bad test practices are.
 These bad habits can exist with deep rendering just as with shallow.

 Kent says, "For example, the `<Fade />` component we have above is an implementation detail of the `<HiddenMessage />` component, but because we're shallow rendering `<Fade />` isn't rendered so changes to that component could break our application but not our test."